Misperception and informativeness in statistical discrimination: Decomposing the impact of new information

 More abstractly, the force behind the perception-correcting term is that posterior beliefs about workers' skill are (bary)centered somewhere between $q$ and $p$, and that this point is further from $q$ and closer to $p$ the more informative is the signal structure (it is $q$ under no information, and $p$ under full information).
 This reflects the fact that Bayesians are not dogmatic, but rather update beliefs about a population in light of the evidence.

 The idea of a perception-correcting effect has appeared in various contexts, such as statistics, \footnote{See \textcite{Laplace1774,Wald1947,Girsanov1960,BlackwellDubins1962}.} persuasion with heterogeneous priors \parencite[e.g.][]{AlonsoCamara2016,OnuchicRay2023}, and behavioral decision theory \parencite{Bordoli2025}.
 Bordoli's paper in particular distinguishes between ``instrumental'' and ``non-instrumental'' effects of information.
-Closest to \Cref{th:decomp}\ref{th:decomp:corr_pos}--\ref{th:decomp:corr_neg} is the result of \textcite{KartikLeeSuen2021}, which formalizes a sense in which posterior beliefs become (bary)centred further from $q$ and closer to $p$ as the signal structure becomes more informative.
-That result is formally a special case of \Cref{th:decomp}\ref{th:decomp:corr_pos}--\ref{th:decomp:corr_neg}, and the proofs are similar.
+Closest to \Cref{th:decomp}\ref{th:decomp:corr_pos}--\ref{th:decomp:corr_neg} is the result of \textcite{KartikLeeSuen2021}, which formalizes a sense in which posterior beliefs become (bary)centered further from $q$ and closer to $p$ as the signal structure becomes more informative.
+This result formally coincides with the special case of \Cref{th:decomp}\ref{th:decomp:corr_pos}--\ref{th:decomp:corr_neg} in which only single-task firms $A=\{a\}$ are considered, and the proofs are accordingly similar.